ar-puuk/pukRhelpers/README.md

 Once you’ve installed the package, you can start using its functions immediately.

-Here is an example of using one of the functions in pukRhelpers:
+Here is an example of using one of the functions in `pukRhelpers`:

 ```r
 # Work in progress